RochelleLBeckford/PasswordValidationCheck/README.md

     - [ ] use regular expression (regex) to test complexity of the password
 - [ ] Will be able to enter desired password and check if it meets the guidelines set
 - [ ] Once successfully done the user will be notified that the account has been successfully created
-- [ ]  A Dynamic and Interactive App
+- [ ]  A Modern and Interactive webpage
 ---
 - [ ] HTML → will be the structure and skeleton of how the app will appear on the webpage
 - [ ] CSS → encompass the style of the app and give it some flare